yuminaut/wired/README.md

   - Much like TPB, a tracker is a website that tracks publicly available servers.
   - The tracker might also present various available "non-official" clients;
     someone might for instance make publicly available a command-line client for download.
+  - An "official" tracker will be released and should be able to be considered a "source of truth" for anyone seeking to find servers, setup information etc.

 Much like the IRC network, clients and servers adhere to a previously agreed upon protocol (to be decided) regarding how messages and users are handled.
 Client-server communication happens via SocketIO.
 Anyone should be able to make their own server or client and connect them to the network as long as they adhere to the protocol.

+**A tracker page might look something like this, structurally:**

+- Server list
+  - chat.example1.com
+  - chat.example2.com
+- Downloads
+  - Clients
+    - Official client
+    - ... other client implementations
+  - Servers
+    - Official server
+    - ... other server implementations
+- Setup instructions

 ## Background